 A temporary on-post billeting facility;

-A purchased or leased home or apartment; or
+A purchased or leased home or apartment;

-Any federal government housing or off-post military housing, including off-post military housing that may be provided through a public-private venture.
+Any federal government housing or off-post military housing, including off-post military housing that may be provided through a public-private venture; or

+A home under contract to be built.

 Until actual attendance or enrollment in the District, the child of a military family shall not:

-Count for the purposes of average daily attendance;
+Count for the purposes of average daily attendance; or

-Be charged tuition pursuant to KRS 158.120; or

-Be included in the state assessment and system.1
+Be included in the state assessment and system.

+To accommodate for temporary housing, if a child utilizes this section to enroll in the District, but the residence identified above has not yet become available, then the District shall allow the child to enroll and begin attending the District regardless of the child's temporary residence and subsequently be included in the District's calculation of average daily attendance under KRS 157.320, for a period of up to one (1) year from the parent's or guardian's reporting for duty date or separation date before being considered a resident of another District.1

 STUDENTS A09.126

 (Continued)